ansys/pymotorcad/README.rst

 Documentation
 -------------

-For building documentation, you can either run the usual rules provided in the `Sphinx`_ Makefile, such us:
+For building documentation, you can run the usual rules provided in the `Sphinx`_ Makefile, such as:

 .. code:: bash

     make -C doc/ html && your_browser_name doc/html/index.html

-However, the recommended way of checking documentation integrity is using:
+However, the recommended way of checking documentation integrity is to use ``tox``:

 .. code:: bash

     tox -e doc && your_browser_name .tox/doc_out/index.html

+For more information, see the `Documentation <https://motorcad.docs.pyansys.com/>`_ page.

 Distributing
 ------------